“`html

 Turn Your Passion for Nails Into a Real, Flexible Career — Faster Than You Think

-AVI Career Training’s Nail Technology program takes you from beginner to Virginia State Board–ready in just 150 hours of hands-on training at our Vienna, VA campus.
+AVI Career Training’s Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) program takes you from beginner to Virginia State Board–ready in just 150 hours of hands-on training at our Vienna, VA campus.
 COE-accredited.
-Financial aid available.
 GI Bill® accepted.
 This is your career — and it starts now.

 Apply Now — It’s Free to Get Started